-The 2021 Roller Coaster Competition is ramping up for Spring 2021!
+The 2021 Roller Coaster Competition is over for Spring 2021!

 - Participants should be K-12 students.